openpracticelibrary/openpracticelibrary/src/pages/practice/crazy-8s.md

   3. Set the timer for eight minutes (1 min per section to sketch an idea)

-  4. Each team member sketches 8 variations of the same idea or 8 different ideas
+  4. Each team member sketches 8 variations of the same idea, or 8 different ideas into each section of the sheet of paper.

   5. When the timer goes off, put your pens down